CoinifySoftware/coinify-psp-lib/README.md

 Returns

-Example of card object returned for long term saved card.
+Example of card object returned for card registered for future purchases.

 ```json-doc
 {